 Importance of Financial Synergy

 Understanding and evaluating financial synergies are very important when considering a merger or acquisition.
-Because that may affect and make a huge difference in the success of a merger or acquisition.
-Thus, an acquiring firm may even be ready to pay a premium for the target company if it believes that acquisition or merger would result in considerable financial synergies.
+Because that may affect and make a huge difference in the success of a merger or acquisition, thus, an acquiring firm may even be ready to pay a premium for the target company if it believes that the acquisition or merger would result in considerable financial synergies.

 Though we use financial synergies in a positive connotation, it could be negative as well.
 For instance, the bigger company may have to spend more costs on the other company, such as changing the management team, adding more systems in place, and more.